SE701-T5/Backend/README.md

 # UniForum Server

-This is the backend server for the UniForum project developed using the [MERN stack](https://www.digitalocean.com/community/tutorials/getting-started-with-the-mern-stack).
+This is a Heroku deployed Node.js backend server developed by Team-5 using the [MERN stack](https://www.digitalocean.com/community/tutorials/getting-started-with-the-mern-stack) for the UniForum project associated with the University of Auckland SOFTENG 701 course.
 To view the deployment of the server from this repository, visit: [https://uni-forum.herokuapp.com/](https://uni-forum.herokuapp.com/)

 #### More Information

+For more information, visit the [repository Wiki](https://github.com/SE701-T5/Backend/wiki)

 To view the UniForum frontend repository, visit: [SE701-T5/Frontend](https://github.com/SE701-T5/Frontend)